Top

 phenology studies & wildflower checklist

-IPF conducted its fourth year of phenology (timing of bloom) studies along the Linkins Lake Trail in 2023, as well as its annual cover composition study near the summit of the Pass in partnership with AGCI.
-These studies will provide baseline data on the species types, numbers, and timing of bloom of plants living in the alpine and sub-alpine regions of Independence Pass, which will be invaluable in assessing the effects of climate change in our region and in aiding restoration and planting efforts on the Pass.
+IPF conducted its fifth year of phenology (timing of bloom) studies along the Linkins Lake Trail in 2024.
+This study, along with its bi-annual cover composition study near the summit of the Pass in partnership with AGCI, will provide baseline data on the species types, numbers, and timing of bloom of plants living in the alpine and sub-alpine regions of Independence Pass, which will be invaluable in assessing the effects of climate change in our region and in aiding restoration and planting efforts on the Pass.
 (Click on buttons below for this year’s data.)
-IPF also continued its real-time checklist of wildflowers in bloom on the Pass (click HERE for our 2023 Wildflower Checklist).
+IPF also continued its real-time checklist of wildflowers in bloom on the Pass (click here: 2024 Wildflower Checklist).

 One of the Pass’s loveliest alpine flowers, Pygmy bitterroot, Lewisia pygmaea, had another banner year in 2021